10 Snakes With Special Snouts For Digging

 A Florida snake, but not one you’re likely to find in Publix or the Magic Kingdom car park.
 The short-tailed snake lives in clumps of dry forests well away from prying human eyes.
 Here, they live a digging lifestyle, vanishing into soft soils, using a slender snout which shoves aside soil with ease.

 At no point is a short-tailed snake’s head thicker than its neck.
-Just a few extra millimetres could impede its digging ability and leave them open to certain doom, removing their one great survival advantage – vanishing instantly.
-Short-tailed snakes are a short species, measuring just 36-51cm.
+Just a few extra millimetres could impede its digging ability and leave them open to certain doom, removing their one great survival advantage – instantly disappearing underground.
+Short-tailed snakes are a short species, typically measuring just 36-51cm.

-© Wikimedia Commons User: Davidvraju – CC BY-SA 4.0
+© Wikimedia Commons User: Gachand – CC BY-SA 4.0

-The Rhinophis snake family lives in India and probably has the most extreme burrowing adaptions of any snake.
-Their head is so narrow that it points to a spike, while its tail looks like a wooden chair leg which has snapped off, probably to fool predators into thinking this is its head.
-Rhinophis snakes (which have 24 members) construct an intricate soil tunnel network in the rainy season while the ground is wet.
-But they don’t occupy them straight away.
-They wait for months until the ground hardens, and only then they set up their underground base.
-They can dig 2 metres below ground, sustain this digging for long periods, and some have special polygonal scales which protect their eyes.
+Rhinophis shield-tails (which have 24 members) construct an intricate soil tunnel network in the rainy season while the ground is wet.
+But they don’t occupy those tunnels straight away.
+They wait for months until the ground hardens, and only then do they set up their underground base.
+Shield-tails can dig 2 metres below ground, sustain this digging for long periods, and some even have special polygonal scales which protect their eyes.

 7 Narrow-banded burrowing snake